Laura Pausini discography: References

 Italian Singles Chart peak positions.
-Listed positions refer to Musica e dischis single chart for releases until 1999, to the FIMI Singles Chart for singles released starting from 2000.
+Listed positions refer to Musica e dischis single chart until 1999 and to the FIMI Singles Chart from 2000.
+"In assenza di te" and "La mia risposta" were released in 1999, but they did not enter the Musica e dischi singles chart, and they later charted on the FIMI singles chart.
 Until the end of 2008, FIMI's chart was based on physical sales only.
 However, starting from 2006, a Digital Singles chart was compiled, and it replaced the physical singles chart as the Italian primary chart starting from 1 January 2008.
 Positions between 2000 and 2007, unless noted, refer to the physical singles chart.
 Positions from 2008 refer to the Digital Singles Chart: